miguelperezcolom/mateu/mdd-vaadin/wiki/createyourmodel.md

 ````

+We can also change the default field builder by using the [@FieldBuilder](Supported-annotations-list#fieldbuilder) annotation on any field.

 Remember that we can also show or open our custom Vaadin components as shown at [custom vaadin components](Custom-Vaadin-components).

 ## When we do not want to pollute our entities